 It is not hard to differentiate between an insect and a mammal.
 I wanted to find out the main differences between them.

-Insects are invertebrates and have an exoskeleton whereas mammals are vertebrates with a backbone.
-Mammals give birth to live young whereas the life cycle of an insect is very different.
-Insects are great pollinators and are light enough to fly.
+Insects are invertebrates with an exoskeleton, whereas mammals are vertebrates with a backbone.
+Mammals give birth to live young, whereas the life cycle of an insect is very different.
+Insects are excellent pollinators and are light enough to fly.

-If you want to find out the differences between mammals and insects then please read on.
+Please read on if you want to find out the differences between mammals and insects,

-When you watch insects flying around on a summer’s day, or a beautiful butterfly on a flower, it is hard to see any similarities with mammals.
+It is hard to see similarities with mammals when you watch insects flying around on a summer’s day or a beautiful butterfly on a flower.

 We know that they are looking back at us and must have similar bodily functions – to a degree.
 We also know they are driven by a similar, primal desire to find food and reproduce.

 Are there any similarities between insects and mammals?
-Or, are the differences so extreme that they don’t share any traits at all?
+Or are the differences so extreme that they don’t share any traits?

 The most crucial difference between mammals and insects is their skeletal system.

-The most important distinction is that mammals are vertebrates while insects are invertebrates.
-What this means is that mammals have a familiar skeletal structure and central nervous system.
+The most crucial distinction is that mammals are vertebrates, while insects are invertebrates.
+This means that mammals have a familiar skeletal structure and central nervous system.
 The name comes from the presence of a backbone with vertebrae in the spinal column.

 Insects don’t have a backbone.
-Instead, many have different body parts such as the thorax and the abdomen.
-These features are clear on creatures like ants and some beetles.
+Instead, many have different body parts, such as the thorax and the abdomen.
+These features are apparent in creatures like ants and some beetles.

-Many insects will also develop a tougher exoskeleton as a form of protection.
-But, this isn’t the case with all insects.
+Many insects will also develop a more formidable exoskeleton as protection.
+But this isn’t the case with all insects.
 Bees, for example, have soft bodies.
 Arthropods will have this exoskeleton, much like arachnids and crustaceans.

 We can’t look at the difference between these exoskeletons and soft-bodied mammals without looking at a couple of mammalian oddities.

 The armadillo and pangolin both use protective plating to shield themselves from harm.
-They can roll up, tucking in the soft, vulnerable parts of their bodies to avoid harm.
+They can roll up, tucking in their bodies’ soft, vulnerable parts to avoid damage.
 To a lesser extent, we see a similar defense mechanism with hedgehogs.

-Another important distinction is the life cycle of the insect versus that of mammals.
+Another important distinction is the insect’s life cycle versus that of mammals.

-The reproductive traits of the vast majority of mammals rely on fertilization, gestation, and then the birth of live young.
-It is the same for rodents and canine species as it is for primates and ourselves.
+The vast majority of mammals’ reproductive traits rely on fertilization, gestation, and the birth of live young.
+It is the same for rodents and canine species as for primates and ourselves.

-A mammals embryo develops in the womb with nutrients from the mother until they are ready to be born.
-It doesn’t matter if its one elephant, twin calves, a litter of eight pups, or the ongoing cycle of rabbits and rats.
+A mammal embryo develops in the womb with nutrients from the mother until they are ready to be born.
+It doesn’t matter if it’s one elephant, twin calves, a litter of eight pups, or the ongoing cycle of rabbits and rats.

 Insects do things differently.
-Typically, adults will lay eggs, which develop into a larval stage of development.
+Typically, adults will lay eggs, which develop into a larval stage.
 These larvae will grow bigger and stronger, feeding on plants or other insects.
-Eventually, they will metamorphasize into their adult form.
+Eventually, they will undergo metamorphosis into their adult form.

-There are some species of wasp and bee that are fantastic parents when it comes to making a safe nest for their young.
-Mason wasps will build little chambers to lay each egg within to keep it safe.
-Some parasitic wasps will create nests with paralyzed prey so that the young have something to eat when they emerge.
+Some wasp and bee species are fantastic parents in making a safe nest for their young.
+Mason wasps will build little chambers to lay each egg within to keep it secure.
+Some parasitic wasps will create nests with paralyzed prey, so the young have something to eat when they emerge.
 But, once they leave the nest, they are on their own.

 This reason is why so many insects have so many young at once.
-Masses of new insects emerging at once means that there are too many for birds and bats to eat.
+Masses of new insects emerging at once mean too many birds and bats to eat.
 This is known as predator satiation.
 This gives them an increased chance to survive.
 Fish do something similar when they lay masses of eggs.